·

 You can expect to pay between $15-$60 (USD) per night for accommodation.
 Local guesthouses tend to be cheaper, with co-living spaces slightly more expensive.

-If you plan on staying in Sri Lanka for longer than a month then I recommend joining Facebook and WhatsApp groups to find long-term rentals.
+If you plan to stay in Sri Lanka for longer than a month, I recommend joining Facebook and WhatsApp groups to find long-term rentals.
 Here you will find the best deals.

 Transport

-The costs of using trains and buses are extremely cheap and tickets start from as little as $2.
+The costs of using trains and buses are extremely cheap, and tickets start from as little as $2.
+This is how most people I know travel between cities in Sri Lanka, as taxis can be significantly more expensive.

 Food & Drink

 Eating at local restaurants and grabbing street food will set you back around $3-$5 per meal.
-Eating at the aesthetic Western restaurant will see you paying $10-$15 per meal.
+Eating at an aesthetic Western restaurant will cost you $10-$15 per meal.

-If you drink alcohol you can expect to pay around $3 for beer and between $5-$10 for a cocktail or glass of wine depending on where you go.
+If you drink alcohol, you can expect to pay around $3 for a beer and between $5-$10 for a cocktail or glass of wine, depending on where you go.

-*Please note prices will fluctuate depending on seasons.
-Accommodation can be considerably more during high season.
+*Please note prices will fluctuate depending on the seasons.
+Accommodation can be considerably more expensive during high season.

 Transport for Digital Nomads in Sri Lanka

 Taxi/personal driver is also another common mode of transport.
 Whilst you probably won’t use this for your day-to-day, it’s a really great option if you need transport to and from the airport, or to do a tour of the country at some point during your stay.
-If you are looking to travel by taxi then I’d highly recommend booking with this company.
+If you’re looking to travel by taxi, then I highly recommend booking with this company.

-Most of the popular beach towns in Sri Lanka are set up for Digital Nomads with a whole host of coworking spaces and cafes.
-Below I have broken down some of the best places to work as a Digital Nomad in Sri Lanka.
+Most of the popular beach towns in Sri Lanka are well-suited for digital nomads, offering a whole host of coworking spaces and cafes.
+Below, I have broken down some of the best places to work as a Digital Nomad in Sri Lanka.

 South Coast